CALL US FOR MORE INFORMATION!

 Program Description: Training in Anthropology provides students with a comprehensive education of the human condition and specialization in the various sub-disciplines can lead to careers both in the sciences and humanities.

-At Ventura College, the focus is on two of the four fields, Cultural Anthropology and Physical Anthropology.
+At Ventura College, the focus is on two of the four fields, Cultural Anthropology and Biological Anthropology.
 The cultural subfield offers insight into the world’s religions, traditions and ethnicities.
-The physical subfield (or biological) allows for an understanding of the biological similarities of Homo sapiens and the invalidity of biological racial differences between groups.
+The biological subfield allows for an understanding of the biological similarities of Homo sapiens and the invalidity of biological racial differences between groups.
 The bio-cultural perspective of the discipline provides students with a holistic awareness of themselves and the world around them.

 In Anthropology, there are numerous career opportunities including:

 - Corporate business

 - Public health